-Programmers write a code in their own way subjected to the logic they have in mind at the moment.
-Also a difference in technical and logical skill creates a difference in the tactic of code even with same logic, making it a good or a bad code as per the same standard.
+Programmers write code in their own way subjected to the logic they have in mind at the moment.
+Also, a difference in technical and logical skills creates a difference in the tactic of code even with the same logic, making it a good or a bad code as per the same standard.
 That’s how bugs are formed in a code.
 Many other developers read the code multiple times to understand it and fix the bugs to improve the features.

 A few highlights are discussed below of the issues in a code review:

 Changes are eternal in the needs of a business and developers write with a mindset of ‘bring the change’ because that’s what they are paid for.
 They are often encouraged to create, innovate and generate as much change as possible.

 However, a business is dependent on operations to keep the lights on generating revenue by delivering the services.
 Ironically, Operations just hate the changes to bring the stability and reliability motivated to resist the change.

 An organization must function as a whole setting aside the conflicts of developers and operations working for the common good.
 This is where DevOps steps inside.

 To create software and applications, a developer writes and debugs codes.
 After deployment of the application, the developer generally, monitors its performance and gather feedback from the users to update software for a better and stable release.
 This defines the agenda of a developer to effectively introduce the change on a regular basis creating new software & applications and modifying existing ones for a better and innovative environment that helps users to be more productive.

 To make sure that everything is optimally operated is the only objective of IT admins or IT operations by ensuring the availability of network resources and peak time functioning.
 Any new demand for the network resources threatens the equilibrium achieved.
 Ability to provide a reliable and optimized infrastructure to guarantee network resource for the change is the true measure for a traditional operations role.

 Need for DevOps